Celebrating Día de la Independencia at Plazuela de la República!

 6:00pm - 10:30pm

 An evening of music and dance!

 The city of Mazatlan takes great pride in the quality and diversity of talent presented for Dia de la Independencia.

-Banda de Guerra and soldiers from III Military Region deliver the flag to Municipal President Fernando Pucheta Sánchez.
+Banda de Guerra and soldiers from III Military Region deliver the flag to Municipal President José Joel Boucieguez Lizárraga.

 This is the peak moment: the Municipal President moves to the balcony and launches into the oration in honor of the heroes of the War Of Independence.
-The bell is rung and a dazzling fireworks show -- in 2017 it was designed by Jorge Márquez, architect of the amazing pyro-musical Combate Naval staged annually during Carnaval -- fills the sky above the plaza.
+The bell is rung and a dazzling fireworks show -- for years it has been designed by Jorge Márquez, architect of the amazing pyro-musical Combate Naval staged annually during Carnaval -- fills the sky above the plaza.

 Get ready for La Internacional Sonora Dinamita de Lucho Argain.
 Originally from Medellín, Colombia, this acclaimed dance band will get you out on the plaza shakin' it.